auth0/docs/articles/extensions/deploy-cli/references/environment-variables-keyword-mappings.md

 By default the tool will also merge your current environment variables and override the **AUTH0_KEYWORD_REPLACE_MAPPINGS** which have the same top key.
 You can disable this via the command line with the `--no-env` option.
 :::

-For example, you could specify a different JWT timeout in your dev environment then prod for testing and a different environment URL.
+For example, you could specify a different JWT timeout in your dev environment, and then use prod for testing and a different environment URL.

 See the examples below.